cocoltre/cocoltre.github.io/communitylevel.md

 We also see that the distribution of subreddits across number of active users or number of posts is not exactly the same, which makes sense as 1 user can post several times in the same subreddit.
 {: .text-justify}

-We also see that no matter their amount nor the identity of active users, they have different burst ratios (the portion of posts that did a burst).
+We also observe that no matter their amount nor the identity of active users, they have different burst ratios (the portion of posts that did a burst).
 This burst ratio helps to put the same weight for a community that has 1 user who made 4 posts and one that has 1 user who made 1 post, and really just look for the global activity of the subreddit (not their own activity).
 {: .text-justify}

 **Can the number of active users or the number of posts of a subreddit influence the probability of a post to make a burst?**